vesran/Facetection/README.md

 ### Introduction

-This is a Computer Vision project based on Deep Learning models to predict carateristics from an image of a person's face.
+This is a Computer Vision project based on Deep Learning models to predict carateristics from person's face.
 Faces can be detected through several media :
 * Video
 * Webcam
 * Digital images